Curtana – Sword Of Mercy Once Belonged To The Anglo-Saxon King Edward The Confessor And Perhaps Even The Arthurian Hero Tristan

 These ancient legends may be true but have not been confirmed.
 What is undoubtedly very possible is that the Sword of Mercy once belonged to Edward the Confessor.

 It has a steel blade inlaid with copper and a wire-bound grip.
 The scabbard is covered with velvet and embroidered with gold thread.
-The blade started as a normal pointed sword that has been cut off about from its original point.
+The blade started as a normal pointed sword that had been cut off about from its original point.
 Why the sword is broken is an ancient mystery.
-Perhaps, Edward, the Confessor, broke the blade himself or had it forged that way precisely for the current symbolic resonance.
-It's also been said that an angel broke off the blade to show that a sovereign needs to show mercy.
+Perhaps Edward, the Confessor, broke the blade himself or had it forged that way precisely for the current symbolic resonance.
+It's also been said that an angel broke off the blade to show that a sovereign must show mercy.

-Today, the Sword of Mercy is on display with the other Crown Jewels in the Jewel House at the Tower of London.
+Today, the Sword of Mercy is displayed with the other Crown Jewels in the Jewel House at the Tower of London.

 Written by - Ellen Lloyd – AncientPages.com